 Home > Health & Wellness > Health Library > Diabetes: Counting Carbs if You Use Insulin

-diabetes.
-It gives you the flexibility to eat what you
+It also gives you the flexibility to eat what you

-count carbohydrate grams at a meal, you need to know how much carbohydrate is
+count carb grams at a meal, you need to know how many carbs are

-in each type of food, whether it is a slice of bread, a bowl of lettuce, or a
+in each type of food you eat.
+This includes all food, whether it is a slice of bread, a bowl of lettuce, or a

-tablespoon of salad dressing.
-Fortunately, nearly all packaged foods have
+spoonful of salad dressing.
+Most packaged foods have

-labels that tell you how much total carbohydrate is in a single serving.
+labels that tell you how many total carbs are in one serving.

-And you can get carbohydrate guides from diabetes educators and the American
+Carbohydrate guides can help too.
+You can get these from diabetes educators and the American

 is not packaged, you will need to know standard portions of